 “After getting knocked off my motorcycle by a careless driver, I knew I needed help.
 This was my first time being injured in an accident.
 Chris Burk and his team educated me on the process, kept me informed during my case, and got me way more than I ever expected.
 I can not thank them enough.
 If you are looking for a group of professionals that genuinely cares about their clients, will put your best interest first, and will work hard to get what you deserve, then you have found the perfect legal team to represent you.”

 “Everyone at Burk Injury Lawyers was great with helping me with my case and keeping me informed on what was going on in the whole process.
 Chris was super efficient and helpful throughout the whole process.
 His case manager Mylee was awesome and followed up with me a lot via e-mail and over the phone to let me know how everything on their side was going as well as to see how my treatments were.
-Thank you Chris and everyone at Patriot!”
+Thank you Chris and everyone at Burk Injury Law!”